-2015 - More than 1 million Arizonans watch “Hooked,” a Cronkite documentary on heroin simulcast statewide on all 33 Arizona TV stations and 93 radio outlets in an unprecedented partnership with the broadcast industry.
+2015 - More than 1 million Arizonans watch “Hooked,” a Cronkite documentary on heroin, simulcast statewide on all 33 Arizona TV stations and 93 radio outlets in an unprecedented partnership with the broadcast industry.
 “Hooked” wins professional Emmy Awards, including the prestigious Governors’ Award.
 Business reporting bureau created with grant from Donald W. Reynolds Foundation.
 Cronkite student wins first-ever Student Edward R. Murrow Award.
-Students win professional Arizona Press Club award for first time.
-Knight Foundation executive Eric Newton joins Cronkite as school’s first innovation chief.
+Knight Foundation executive Eric Newton joins Cronkite as the school’s first innovation chief.
+Students win professional Arizona Press Club award for the first time.
 Dual degree programs launched with Law, Engineering, Sustainability and other ASU colleges.
 Award-winning border journalists Angela Kocherga and Alfredo Corchado join Cronkite faculty as Southwest Borderlands Initiative professors.

-2014 – Arizona PBS becomes part of Cronkite, the largest media outlet operated by a journalism school in the world.
+2014 - Arizona PBS becomes part of Cronkite, the largest media outlet operated by a journalism school in the world.
 Cronkite News opens sports bureaus in Santa Monica and Phoenix.
-Professional programs united under Cronkite News to create the second-largest daily news organization in Arizona.
+Professional programs are united under Cronkite News to create the second-largest daily news organization in Arizona.
 Cronkite partners with American Public Media and the Knight Foundation to create a division of the Public Insight Network.
 Students finish first in the Broadcast Education Association awards for the fifth consecutive year and first again in the Society of Professional Journalists’ Mark of Excellence competition.
 Longtime Director Doug Anderson returns to the Cronkite faculty after 15 years as dean at Penn State.

 2013 – Dow Jones News Fund establishes digital training program at Cronkite.
 Carnegie-Knight News21 wins second consecutive EPPY Award and first NABJ Award for Excellence in digital journalism.
 The school launches a fully online degree in media studies.
 Cronkite gives the inaugural Katherine Schneider Journalism Award, the nation’s first journalism competition to recognize excellence in coverage of disability issues.
 Students finish first in the SPJ Mark of Excellence competition for seventh time in eight years and first in the BEA competition for the fourth straight year.
 Hall of Fame alumna and Pulitzer Prize winner Jacquee Petchel returns to ASU to direct News21.